-Many people use alcohol as a means to unwind and relax.
-Alcohol is frequently used as a way to escape stressors, which can lead to the development of addictive behaviors.
-When alcohol is used in this manner, environmental triggers and emotionally stressful situations become connected to alcohol use, which can lead to the development of addictive behaviors.
+When alcohol is abused, environmental triggers and emotionally stressful situations become connected to alcohol use.
 Over time, the use of alcohol itself becomes a stressor, which creates a cycle of abuse.
 It is common for individuals to use alcohol as a means of self-medication, but this often worsens the problem and the person’s condition.
 Dual-diagnosis addiction treatment is the most effective form of treatment as it addresses underlying mental health conditions on top of the addiction to alcohol.
 However, there are other alternatives that can be used to make adjustments in lifestyle before abuse escalates to addiction, including alternative substances and activities.

 Stress is always a factor in everyone’s life, and developing healthy ways of coping with it can drastically improve one’s quality of life.
 Rather than using substances to escape or avoid situations, managing stress in a healthy way can help an individual cope with stressors without adding additional strain physically, emotionally, or financially.
 Instead of using alcohol, there are a number of supplements that can provide some of the same relaxing effects without the potential for addiction and the damage alcohol can cause.

-- Exercise: Exercise is an excellent outlet for those looking for ways to deal with stressors in a productive way.
+Exercise: Exercise is an excellent outlet for those looking for ways to deal with stressors in a productive way.
 Whether you decide to take up running, dancing, swimming, or weight lifting, the possibilities are endless.
-Exercise encourages you to get out of the house, encourages the release of endorphins, and improves your physical health.
 As you reap the benefits of exercise, your confidence will grow and you will develop a more positive body image that can improve your outlook on life.
 Learn more about the benefits of exercise as an alternative to substance use.

-- Spend time with family and friends: While this may seem to be an obvious suggestion, it is often one of the most overlooked practices.
+Spending time with family and friends: While this may seem to be an obvious suggestion, it is often one of the most overlooked practices.
 Spending time with those you love and those who are close to you can easily improve your mood.
-The possibilities are endless, and blowing off steam with someone you are close with can help you relax.
 Talking and laughing with loved ones is one of the healthiest ways to deal with stressors.

 Treating Alcohol Addiction